pyroll-project/pyroll-docs/docs/core/units/roll_pass/grooves/index.md

 For unusual shapes one may use the [spline groove](spline) to define the shape as a linear spline.

 In the pages in the following index all groove types available in the core are described.
+Some groove constructors offer the possibility of choosing which parameters to give, the others are calculated automatically, if possible.
+The documentation states which parameters must, and which may be given.

 ```{toctree}
 generic